What did Brooklyn Nine-Nine S6E14 get wrong about cybersecurity? Just about everything.

 So unless it’s a problem with the hardware, Knox taking a look at Holt’s laptop isn’t necessary.

 Then why is he there?
-Clearly not to ‘fix the internet’.
-(Pro tip: the internet is never down.
+Clearly not to “fix the internet”.
+(Pro tip: The internet is never down.
 The issue may be your network, the server, or something else entirely.)

 02:21 – “The hacker’s already used an ARP to resolve the host name with the DNS server.”

 Here’s the truth: all those words are unrelated.
 ARP stands for Address Resolution Protocol, a data-link layer protocol that resolves an IP address to a MAC (Media Access Control) address, which is basically a physical network address.
-On the other hand, DNS (the Domain Name System) resolves domain names to IP addresses.
-IP networks require ARP to function, so if ARP isn’t working, DNS won’t work.
-Other than that, DNS and ARP are distinctly separate.
+On the other hand, DNS, which stands for Domain Name System, is a hierarchical naming system that allows communication across devices on a network.
+Most commonly, it translates human-readable domain names (like bluecatnetworks.com) to computer-friendly IP addresses (like 104.239.197.100).

 02:24 – “They are trying to get root access by connecting the OSI network to the data link.”

 First of all, OSI isn’t a network, it’s a model for networking.
-The OSI model is a 7-layer network model that defines the communication functions of a computing system.
+The OSI model is a seven-layer network model that defines the communication functions of a computing system.
 Data link is the second layer of the OSI model, not something a network would connect with.
 The data link layer’s main function is to regulate the flow of data in and out of a physical link to a network.

 Root access means having full permission to do anything on a device.
 It has nothing to do with the OSI model.
-Not all network tools offer root access ,but to make significant changes and customize features, root access is a necessity.
+Not all network tools offer root access, but to make significant changes and customize features, root access is a necessity.
 (That’s why BlueCat offers added an extra layer of security by integrating with CyberArk).

 02:37 – “They’re almost through our defenses.”